kevinamiri/maila/src/pages/index.en.md

 date: 2020-12-25
 image: ../img/logo.png
 F100:
-  - AI-driven copywriting tools
-  - When it comes to creating high-quality content for your business, sometimes it can be difficult to know where to start.
-You may not have the time or resources to do it yourself, and hiring a professional writer can be expensive.
-AI-powered copywriting tools that can help you to create professional-grade content quickly and easily.
+  - AI powered Sales Copy Email Generator
+  - With AI-powered Sales Copy Email Generator, you can create sales-oriented emails that will motivate your audience to take action.
+Simply enter some product information, and our advanced engine will generate a marketing message that takes your product to the next level.
-  - Integrates machine learning into your contents
+  - Integrating AI into your editorial process.
-  - If you want to increase your revenue, it's important to spend less time on discovery and brainstorming, and more time actually producing results.
-Machine learning can help improve the quality and accuracy of your content.
-By incorporating machine learning algorithms into your editorial process, You can be confident that your content is consistence with your brand.
+  - It's important to spend less time discovering and brainstorming and more time actually producing results.
+By incorporating AI algorithms into your editorial process, you can bring new ideas into your business. no matter if you need to write a blog post, create content for a website or create a marketing email, our platform can help you speed up your writing process.
 T100:
   - "Product description"
   - "Copywriting Formulas"
   - "Sales Copy Email"
-  - "Taglines"
+  - "Brainstorming"
   - "Branding"
   - "Content Enhancer"
 B100:
   - "Create a unique description that markets the value of your product."
   - "The proven formulas for creating structured statements about your product."
   - "Generate sales copy emails with powerful words and phrases for your product."
-  - "Crafting powerful and memorable taglines that become the heart of your brand."
+  - "Effective ways to bring new ideas into your Product."
-  - "Define your brand voice and tailor every aspect of your brand to communicate its strengths and values."
+  - "Reshape your brand statements and tailor every aspect of your brand to communicate its strengths and values."
-  - "Use these powerful words to create a strong foundation for your content landing pages."
+  - "Use powerful tools to create a strong voice for your content landing pages."
-H0121: "Maila.ai is a revolutionary AI-powered copywriting and writing assistance platform that enables you to produce professional-grade content quickly and easily.
-Whether you need to write a blog post, create content for a website or craft a marketing email, our platform will help you speed up your writing process."
+H0121: "Maila.ai is a revolutionary AI-powered copywriting and writing assistance platform that enables you to produce professional-grade content in a few minutes."
 T0152: "Next Level AI-Powered Copywriting Platform"
-H01051:
-  - "Everyone loves unique and original content.
-And now with AI generating original content for your site, it’s easier to stand out from your competitors."
-H01062:
-  H01047: "AI-driven copywriting tools are designed to help you write more interesting"
+H01051: "Start writing with your first 10,000 words free trial and see if your work improves."
+H01047: "These results are pre-generated and fully empowered by AI"
 H0118:
   A0117q:
     - Is the copy original?